User-friendly introduction to PAC-Bayes bounds: Tight Generalization Error Bounds for Deep Learning

-To use data in order to improve the prior is actually an old idea: we found such approaches in~\cite{see2002,cat2003,cat2004,zha2006,cat2007,par2012,lev2013,dzi2017,dzi2018,pmlr-v130-karolina-dziugaite21a}.
+\enlargethispage{\baselineskip} To use data in order to improve the prior is actually an old idea: we found such approaches works by \citet{seeger2003bayesian,cat2003,cat2004,zha2006,NIPS2006_3f5ee243,cat2007,lever2010,par2012,lev2013,dzi2017,dzi2018,pmlr-v130-karolina-dziugaite21a}.
 Note that the original PAC-Bayes bounds do not allow to take a data-dependent prior.
-Thus, some additional work is required to make this possible (e.g the union bound on $\sigma^2$ in~\cite{dzi2017} discussed above).
-Note that the very first occurence of this idea is due to Seeger in~\cite{see2002}.
+Thus, some additional work is required to make this possible (e.g the union bound on $\sigma^2$ by \citet{dzi2017} discussed above).
+The first occurence of this idea is due to \citet[Chapter 4]{seeger2003bayesian}.
 Seeger proposed to split the sample in two parts.
 The first part is used to define $\Theta$ and the prior $\pi$, and the PAC-Bayes bound is applied on the second part of the sample (that is, conditionally on the first part).
 Seeger used this technique to study the generalization of Gaussian processes.
-Later Catoni used it~\cite{cat2003} to prove generalization error bounds on compression schemes.
-We will here describe in detail two other approaches: first, Catoni's ``localization'' technique, because it will also be important in Sections~\ref{section:oracle} and~\ref{section:related}, and then a recent bound from~\cite{dzi2018}.
+Later \citet{cat2003} used it to prove generalization error bounds on compression schemes.
+We will here describe in detail two other approaches: first, Catoni's ``localization'' technique, because it will also be important in Sections~\ref{section:oracle} and~\ref{section:related}, and then a recent bound by \citet{dzi2018}.

-First, let us discuss the intuition leading to Catoni's method.
-We discussed in Section~\ref{section:first:step}, just after~\eqref{equa:exm:thm:first:bound:discr:2}, that the bound is tighter for parameters $\theta$ for which $\pi(\theta)$ is large, and less tight forparameters $\theta$ for which $\pi(\theta)$ is small: in the finite case, we remind that the Kullback-Leibler divergence led to a term in $\log(1/\pi(\theta))$ in the bound.
+\enlargethispage{\baselineskip} First, let us discuss the intuition leading to Catoni's method.
+As can be seen in the elementary bounds in Section~\ref{section:first:step}, for example in Example~\ref{exm:first:finite}, the bound is tighter for parameters $\theta$ for which $\pi(\theta)$ is large, and less tight for parameters $\theta$ for which $\pi(\theta)$ is small: in the finite case, we recall that the Kullback-Leibler divergence led to a term in $\log(1/\pi(\theta))$ in the bound.
 Based on this idea, we might want to construct a prior $\pi$ that gives a large weight to the relevant parameters, that is, to parameters such that $R(\theta)$ is small.
-This exactly corresponds to $\pi_{-\beta R}$ for some $\beta>0$, where $\pi_{-\beta R}$ is given by
+A possible prior is $\pi_{-\beta R}$ for some $\beta>0$, where $\pi_{-\beta R}$ is given by